-If you want to explore, go for a great walk, or have a romantic picnic without the crowd.
-Try going down to the end of 9th street.
-You will walk across a railroad track (be careful, we are not responsible for your safety, use your own good judgement) and you will come upon one of the most beautiful and best kept secrets.
-Me and my wife both love it here.
+If you want to explore, go for a great walk, or have a romantic picnic without the crowd, try going down to the end of 9th street.
+You will walk across a railroad track (be careful, we are not responsible for your safety, use your own good judgement), and you will come upon one of the most beautiful and best kept secrets.
+My wife and I both love it here.
 The beaches, cliff-side, and surf spots are all amazing.

 Del mar also has plenty of great restaurants and activities.
-Jake's Del Mar is a 5 star seafood restaurants at 2-star prices.
+Jake's Del Mar is a 5 star seafood restaurant at 2-star prices.
 Shimbashi Izakaya is the spot for sushi.
-There is the Del Mar fairgrounds and race track that is full of events, just be careful for traffic with the Del Mar Fair.
+And of course, there is the Del Mar fairgrounds and race track that is full of events...just be careful for traffic with the Del Mar Fair.

 Not into Del Mar Beaches?
 View other San Diego Beaches here.